Skip to main content

 Frequently asked questions

 If the deceased held multiple NBH Bank accounts, each may require a separate claim or have different documentation requirements.
-The Bank of Jackson Hole Trust (Trust & Wealth Management) can confirm which accounts require individual attention and which can be processed together.
+The Trust and Wealth Department of Bank of Jackson Hole, a division of NBH Bank can confirm which accounts require individual attention and which can be processed together.

 NBH Bank